 We really do recommend it to anyone, but it becomes even more advisable when you’re over the age of 40, since you’re more at risk of diseases such as glaucoma.

-‘If a patient reports with an increase in distortion of vision, we can now confidently tell your its Dry or Wet macula degeneration’
+‘If a patient reports with an increase in distortion of vision, we can now confidently tell you if it is Dry or Wet macula degeneration’

 Is OCT different to retinal/fundus photography?